 When scouring the web for a treatment, product or service, it seems that everyone you come across is best for this, or number one for that.
 But what meaning can you really glean from someone you effectively don’t know simply telling you they’re great?

 In a word: results.
-Whether it’s ‘before and after’ shots that show off your treatments, five star reviews from even the most discerning of patients, or featuring your industry awards, your clients want proof that you’re as good as you say you are.
+Whether it’s ‘before and after’ shots that show off your treatments, five-star reviews from even the most discerning of patients or featuring your industry awards, your clients want proof that you’re as good as you say you are.

-Another good tack to try is use of numbers.
+Another good tack to try is the use of numbers.
 If you’ve got a good review, great – but what about if you had ten, or twenty?
 The same goes for followers.
 A few hundred is better than none, but really, you want several thousand to be seen as a reputable and trustworthy company.